chetansinghsajwan/notes/computer-science/networking/internet-protocol-address.md

 # IP Address

-An IP address is a unique number assigned to every device connected to a network that uses the Internet Protocol for communication.
+An IP address is a unique number assigned to every device connected to a network that uses the [[internet-protocol]] for communication.